bannerblack/SvelteKit-Tauri-Setup-Script/README.md

 Generally speaking:

 - Use load functions to get data in layout.ts and page.ts files
-- Use client-side form validation with tauri invoke to submit forms
+- Use client-side form validation with tauri invoke to submit forms and perform CRUD operations
 - Use Tauri stores for persistent data like user settings

+---

 ### Contribute